vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 `TTemplateValueOf` - Represents the type used when using TValueOfArray when the type of the array is a template

+`TPropertiesOf` - Represents properties and their types of a class as a keyed array (e.g. `properties-of<MyClass>`)

+`TTemplatePropertiesOf` - Represents the type used when using TPropertiesOf when type of the class is a template

 `TTypeAlias` - To be documented

 ### Scalar supertype